thunderheadone/one-sdk-ios/README.md

 $ pod install
 ```

-See example project for pod installation [here](examples/dynamic-initialization-example).
+You can find an example project for pod installation [here](examples/dynamic-initialization-example).

 *Note:*
 While running `pod install`, if you get the following warnings